Samagra-Development/Samagra-Website/src/pages/team/index.md

       Impact Scholar.

       The penchant for problem solving while translating ideas on paper into reality, brought her to Samagra.
+Shraya is the Program Coordinator of the Outreach team and manages its daily operations.
     image: /img/shraya.jpg
     linkedInProfile: https://www.linkedin.com/in/shraya-sapru/
     name: Shraya Sapru
-    project: .
+    project: Central Team
   - bio: >-
       Shreyashi holds a Master’s degree in Management Studies with a specialization in Urban Management from CEPT University, Ahmedabad and a